alexanders89/CV/README.md

 #### Makers Academy (May 2017 to August 2017)

-- Curiosity and hungry passion for code
+- Test driven development
-- Independent learner and problem-solver
+- Learning how to successfully pair program with a variety of people
-- OOP, TDD, SOLID, MVC, DDD
+- OOP, TDD, MVC
-- Software Craftsmanship
+- Software Craftsmanship and being proud of the code I write
-- Ruby, Rails, Javascript, Node.js, Angular.js
+- Ruby, Rails, Javascript
 - Rspec, Jasmine, Mocha

 #### Leeds Metropolitan University	2008 - 2013